cdeterman/gpuR/README.md

 # INSTALL

-The only verified installations at present consisted of using a NVIDIA GTX or AMD Radeon Graphics Card on a Ubuntu 14.04 system.
+The only verified installations at present consisted of using a NVIDIA 970 GTX or a AMD Radeon Graphics Card on a Ubuntu 14.04 system.
 The installation consisted of:

 ### Dependencies